seene-shelter/seene-shelter.github.io/README.md

 TODO

-Useful hint: [this link](seene://capture) opens Seene app in capture mode (if it was open before; if not -- just opens the app)
+Useful hint: "seene://capture" opens Seene app in capture mode (if it was open before; if not -- just opens the app)

 ### Reasons